 The teacher in Robins is Mrs Taylor

-The HLTA is Mrs Butler
+The Teaching Assistant is Mrs Oates.

-Every Thursday morning we take our learning outdoors.
+Every Friday morning we take our learning outdoors.
 We ask that children come to school in their woodland clothes and bring their uniform to change into later.

 Please make sure your child has the appropriate clothing and footwear in school for these days.

 For updates on our woodland walk and to see some of the fun things we do in the woods, take a look at the woodland walk page on the website (at the bottom of this page).

 This week’s star writer has accepted the challenge to include spaces between his words when writing.
 He has tried very hard to remember to use them consistently and in his independent writing too.
 Fab work Star Writer!

 We have launched into our latest theme; transport.
 We are using the story of The Naughty Bus to lead our learning over the coming weeks and we were lucky enough to welcome a bus driver into school along with his single story bus!
 We had great fun getting to explore some of the special features on the bus and ringing the stopping bell.
 Our driver, Mike, was incredibly knowledgeable and told us all about his job and what it was like to drive a bus.

 Our latest traditional tale has been The Three Little Pigs.
 We have loved learning to retell the tale and hot seat as the different characters.
 We were asked to help the pigs by making a trap for Mr Wolf and we made wanted posters to share around school too.